-After SpongeBob receives a very small role in a commercial, he goes from thinking people are recognizing him to straight out Hollywood Superstar mode.
+After SpongeBob receives a very small role in a commercial for the Krusty Krab, he goes from thinking people are recognizing him to believing he's a Hollywood superstar.
 Unfortunately, this has a negative effect on his job, which he gives up in order to pursue his "new career" as an entertainer.

 As Seen on TV contains examples of (YMMV here):

 - Acquired Situational Narcissism: Being in a commercial goes to SpongeBob's head, even though he barely appears in it at all.

 - An Aesop: Don't get caught up in stardom.
 Seeking attention distracts you from doing your job and living out your life.

 - Bad "Bad Acting": Squidward and Pearl say their lines in a monotonous, robotic tone in the commercial.

 - Break the Haughty: Happens to SpongeBob when he slips and falls and the patties flip in the air which made him think that his "career" is over.
 That is until a patty lands on the grill which prompts him to continue "entertaining" the customers.